-Focused healthcare landing pages are some of the best tools for converting your website’s visitors into measurable leads.
+Focused landing pages are some of the best healthcare digital marketing tools for converting your website’s visitors into measurable leads.

 By enabling healthcare marketers to gather information and track behavior, landing pages bridge the gap between making consumers aware of your healthcare organization's brand and nurturing them to schedule an appointment.